codefresh-io/docs.codefresh.io/_docs/pipelines/annotations.md

 * `entity_type` is `build`

 #### Example 2: Add annotation for a different pipeline and build
-Here is another example where we add annotations to another pipeline as well as another build (instead of the current one).
+Here is another example where we add annotations to a different pipeline and a different build (instead of the current one).
+You can store annotations for any Codefresh entity, and not just the ones that are connected to the build where you are defining the annotation.

 `codefresh.yml`
 {% highlight yaml %}